Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 (ii) We say that the kernel $\kappa(\cdot,\cdot,D_{\mathsf{s}},\xi_{\mathsf{s}})$ is uniformly incremental if

-where $D$ is an independent random variable with distribution $P$. \end{defn} The shrinkage rate of a kernel $\kappa(\cdot,\cdot,D_{\mathsf{s}},\xi_{\mathsf{s}})$ is analogous to the bandwidth of a classical, deterministic, kernel.
+where $D$ is an independent random variable with distribution $P$. \end{defn} The shrinkage rate of a kernel $\kappa(\cdot,\cdot,D_{\mathsf{s}},\xi_{\mathsf{s}})$ is analogous to the bandwidth of a classic deterministic kernel.
 The incrementality restriction ensures that the chosen kernel is not overly dependent on a single data point.
 Both notions were introduced by \cite{wager2018estimation} and have been characterized explicitly for various widely applied subsampled kernel estimators.\footnote{The terminology ``shrinkage'' was introduced in \cite{oprescu2019orthogonal}, and is not intended to connote (explicit) regularization.}

-\begin{ex}[continues=ex: knn] In the case of honest subsampled $k$-NN regression, \cite{khosravi2019non} show that $\varepsilon_{b} \lesssim b^{-1/p}$, where $p$ is the ``intrinsic dimension" of the measure of the covariates $X_i$.
-Roughly speaking, a distribution has an intrinsic dimension of $p$ if it is (locally) well approximated by a measure supported on a subspace of $\mathcal{X}$ of dimension $p$.
+\begin{ex}[continues=ex: knn] In the case of honest subsampled $k$-NN regression, \cite{khosravi2019non} show that $\varepsilon_{b} \lesssim b^{-1/p}$, where $p$ is the intrinsic dimension of the measure of the covariates $X_i$.
 See e.g., \cite{kpotufe2011k} for further discussion.
-In turn, \cite{khosravi2019non} and \cite{peng2022rates} show that the kernels associated with both honest and non-honest variants of $k$-NN regression are incremental, up to logarithmic factors that depend on the dimension of the covariates. \end{ex}
+In turn, \cite{khosravi2019non} and \cite{peng2022rates} show that the kernels associated with both honest and non-honest variants of $k$-NN regression are incremental, up to logarithmic factors that depend on the dimension of the covariates. $\blacksquare$ \end{ex}

 \begin{ex}[continues=ex: random forest] Analogously, for honest random forest regression, under suitable regularity conditions, \cite{wager2018estimation} establish that $\varepsilon_{b} \lesssim b^{-c/p}$, where $p$ is the dimension of the domain of $X_i$.
 See e.g., \cite{wager2018estimation} and \cite{oprescu2019orthogonal} for further discussion.
-Bounds adaptive to the intrinsic dimension of the measure of $X_i$ are given in \cite{huo2023adaptation} under further restrictions. \cite{wager2018estimation} and \cite{peng2022rates} give simple conditions under which the kernel associated with subsampled, honest, random forest regression is uniformly incremental, again up to dimension dependent logarithmic factors. \end{ex}
+Bounds adaptive to the intrinsic dimension of the measure of $X_i$ are given in \cite{huo2023adaptation}. \cite{wager2018estimation} and \cite{peng2022rates} give simple conditions under which the kernel associated with subsampled, honest, random forest regression is uniformly incremental, again up to dimension-dependent logarithmic factors. $\blacksquare$ \end{ex}